alzheim3r/nunux/openvpn server install.md

 ;group nobody
 ```

-And those lines musst be added at the end of the same config file..
+And those lines must be added at the end of the same config file..
 ```
 script-security 2
 client-connect    /etc/openvpn/scripts/up-client.sh